shirblc/CareKit/README.md

 all our developers, so CareKit also allows you to write your own store.
 For example, you could write a wrapper around a web server, or even a simple JSON file.
 Any class that conforms to the `OCKStoreProtocol` can be used in place of the default store.

-Writing a CareKit store adapter requires defining the entities that will live in your store and implementing asynchronous **Create**, **Read**, **Update**, and **Delete** methods for each.
-Stores are free to define their own types, as long as those types conform to a certain protocol.
+In order to use a custom store, you need to define the entities that will live in your store.
+Stores are free to define their own types, as long as those types conform to the associated CareKit protocol (for example, OCKAnyTask for tasks, or OCKAnyPatient for patients).
+The CareKit store is meant to be used as an abstract wrapper around a concrete store.
+For that reason, if the store is based around local data (e.g., local files or a Core Data store), you will also need to define the models for those.

+Once your models have been defined, you will need to create a class to instantiate your store.
+Any store that conforms to the `OCKStoreProtocol` can be used by the views in CareKit and CareKitUI (you could also conform to `OCKAnyStoreProtocol`, but your store would lose type safety and default implementations of certain methods).
+`OCKStoreProtocol` requires implementing asynchronous **Create**, **Read**, **Update**, and **Delete** methods for each type CareKit uses.
+Remember to alert the appropriate delegates about the change in each of those methods, so that CareKit can update its views.
+You may also define your own queries and use those instead of CareKit's default implementation.

 For example, if you are writing a store that can hold tasks, you might do it like this.

 ```swift
 import CareKitStore